hashicorp/private-terraform-enterprise/README.md

 * An AWS key pair that can be used to SSH to the EC2 instances that will be provisioned to run PTFE.
 * A certificate uploaded into or created within Amazon Certificate Manager (ACM) that can be attached to the application load balancer that will be provisioned in front of the EC2 instances.
 * An existing AWS Route 53 zone to host the Route 53 record set that will be provisioned.
+* Access to a PTFE license
-* Access to a PTFE license, PTFE airgap bundle, and replicated.tar.gz installer bootstrapper that you can upload to the PTFE source bucket.
+* Access to PTFE airgap bundle and replicated.tar.gz installer bootstrapper that you can upload to the PTFE source bucket (if doing an airgapped installation).

 ## A Comment About Certs
 The Terraform code in this branch of this repository uses self-signed certs generated by PTFE on the EC2 instances but expects you to provide your own cert that can be deployed to the application load balancer which it provisions.
 Ideally, that would be a cert signed by a public certificate authority to better support integration with version control systems.
 It is possible to use a cert signed by a private certificate authority, but you then need to make sure that your VCS system (if using one of our [supported VCS integrations](https://www.terraform.io/docs/enterprise/vcs/index.html)) trusts that certificate authority.

-## Supported Linux Flavors
-The Terraform code in this branch currently supports Ubuntu.

-## Legal Notice
-Please note, that this repository may contain a sample of a code, which is used for purposes of example only (“Example Code”) and which may be used in other documentation, guides and training materials.
-However, notwithstanding any agreement, HashiCorp disclaims any warranties and liabilities in respect to Example Code.
-You acknowledge that the Example Code is not part of any of HashiCorp product and is not supported by HashiCorp.
-If you have questions or issues with deploying or configuring Terraform Enterprise in your environment, please submit a ticket through [Customer Support Center] (https://www.hashicorp.com/support) or contact your Technical Account Manager